shorewalker/cisco-config-backup/README.md

 ##

-aditionally a small bash script (with some dubious filesystem assumptions) to commit configurations into a git repo in a useful way
+additionally a small bash script (with some dubious filesystem assumptions) to commit configurations into a git repo in a useful way

 `config-git-push --tftproot <tftproot> --tftppath <tftppath> --tsv <host[,access,enable]> --commit-message "<message>"`